MichelleLindseyV/personal-website/docs/learning-development/software-dev-basics/frontend-vs-backend.md

 # Frontend vs. Backend

+The frontend and backend are two critial parts of any application.

+- Frontend includes what users can see and interact with, such as links, images, text, etc. This is what allows them to interact with an application.
+- Backend is comprised of the data and infrastructure that make the application work.
+It is where the application stores and processes data for end users.

 ## Frontend

 - What a user sees and interacts with.
 This includes things like images, banners, text, links, buttons, navidation menus, etc.
 - This is also refered to as the graphical user interface (GUI).
 - **Document object model (DOM):** according to MDN web docs, the DOM "is the data representation of the objects that comprise the structure and content of a document on the web."
+- Frontend languages include **HTML** (page structure), **CSS** (styling), and **JavaScript** (dynamic functionality; DOM manipulation).

 ### Document Object Model